-Step 1: Configure your Appointment School Settings in Handshake
+Step 1: Configure Appointment Settings in Handshake

 Create your Appointment Categories

-To get to your appointment categories in Handshake, navigate to "School Settings" > "Appointment Categories"
+To get to your appointment categories in Handshake, navigate to "School Settings" > "Appointment Categories".

 Best Practice: Categorize appointments by college, career center or subject area and standardize your categories.
 We highly recommend having a standard naming convention across campus to reduce confusion.